OpenID Connect Back-Channel Logout

 Agent systems often split identity, user interface, model reasoning, and tool execution across services.
 A chatbot may initiate work, an agent runtime may hold job state, a connector may hold a session to a third-party service, and an identity provider may know that the user session ended.
 Back-channel logout gives the identity layer a direct way to tell the connector or RP that the local session should end.

 The mechanism is not a full authorization system.
-It does not revoke every access token, cancel every job, or govern model memory.
-It is a session-state signal.
-Agent platforms still need token revocation, introspection, sender-constrained tokens, audit logs, and policy gates for consequential actions.
+It does not cancel every job, govern model memory, or prove that an agent stopped using a separate OAuth grant.
+The back-channel spec says refresh tokens issued without the offline_access property to the session being logged out should be revoked, while refresh tokens issued with offline_access normally should not.
+Agent platforms still need OAuth Token Revocation, OAuth Token Introspection, sender-constrained tokens, audit logs, and policy gates for consequential actions.

 Governance and Safety